 Join TPS EIU as we research, explore and collaborate to create primary source based learning activities to be implemented and evaluated during the 2013-2014 school year.
 We focus on enhancing content knowledge, identifying best instructional practices and lesson design with an emphasis on resources from the Library of Congress.

 Sense of Place: Exploring Rich and Diverse Histories through a Look at Southern Illinois and Primary Sources

 The history and legends of the south east area of Illinois are diverse and colorful and offer something relative to every academic discipline.

 Look at some of these highlights and consider the content areas in which they apply.
 Learning about these people, places and events cross multiple disciplines and grade levels, while showcasing the connection between the past and today.
 The Library of Congress offers digitized versions of primary sources in a variety of formats related to these topics.
 Primary sources engage learners and encourage student inquiry.

 Trade and transportation on the Ohio River were important to the development of the entire state.
-Communities that thrived in those days still offer a glimpse into life at a time of steamboats and ferries.
+Early communities that remain offer a glimpse into life at a time of steamboats and ferries.

-Walk into Cave-in-Rock and imagine this riverbank land-form used by villains intent on robbing those who passed or offering shelter to explorers or soldiers during the Civil War.
+Walk into Cave-in-Rock and imagine this riverbank land-form used by villains intent on robbing those who passed or explorers and soldiers during the Civil War seeking shelter.

-Visit a museum the showcases the most important fluorite deposits in the United States.
+Visit a museum that showcases the most important fluorite deposits in the United States.